mohammadzainabbas/fizyr-assessment/README.md

 ## Features

+- Interactive menu for easy operation.
-- Fetch and store air quality data from the OpenAQ API
+- Fetch and store air quality data from the OpenAQ API (v3) for predefined countries (NL, DE, FR, GR, ES, PK).
+- Initialize database schema.
+- Import data for a specified number of past days (uses mock data as fallback if API fails).
-- Find the most polluted country among a predefined list
+- Find the most polluted country among the predefined list based on recent PM2.5 and PM10 data.
-- Calculate 5-day average air quality for a specific country
+- Calculate average air quality metrics for a specific country over a specified number of days.
-- Display all available measurements for a specific country
+- Display the latest measurements for all parameters, grouped by city, for a specific country.
+- Logging to `logs/app.log`.
+- Multi-stage Docker build for efficient containerization.
+- GitHub Actions workflow for CI checks (check, fmt, clippy).

 ## Prerequisites